What is AsterTrack?

 2023

-Prototype Tracking Camera V0.3 with all final capabilities
+Prototype Tracking Camera V0.3 with most final capabilities

 Prototype Tracking Camera V0.3 introduced our custom camera PCB